-Do you wonder sometimes how to be a better Catholic?
-A better Catholic woman, wife, and mom?
+Do you wonder sometimes how to be a better Catholic or even just a good Catholic?

 Our days are made up of many choices.
 What time should I get up today?
-Should I start a load of laundry before or after breakfast?
-Do I yell at the person who just cut me off as I was driving or not?
+Do I yell at the person who just cut me off as I drove out of the church parking lot or not?
 Should I watch TV, read my Bible, clean, or sleep (or try to do all four!) while my toddler is napping?
-Do I take the time today to say a kind word to someone I see or just walk on by?

 To get your day off to a good start, think about God and offer your day to Him.
 You may want to pray a Morning Offering each day before you get out of bed.
 You can pray this short prayer or use your own words to offer your day to God.

-The focus of a morning is to offer your day to God: all your thoughts, words, and actions.
-Doing so can help you to be more mindful of God and your thoughts, words, and actions throughout the day.
+The focus of a Morning Offering is to offer your day to God as a gift-all your thoughts, words, and actions.
+When you do this you are more mindful of God and your thoughts, words, and actions throughout the day.

-You love Jesus, of course.
-You can spend more time with Him.
+You love Jesus.
+Spend more time with Him.
 Get to know Him better.
 It will help you to love Him more and it will be easier to follow HIm.

 This is a great way to learn more about God.
 We learn about the love of God the Father for His people in the Old Testament and we get to know Jesus in the New Testament.